myname-random/dominos/tiles/README.md

 ### Pips

-Pips come in two types: divets and holes. _Divets_ are better if you are going to use the tiles bare, paint by hand, or paint in the slicer. _Holes_ are better if you are going to print pips separately and insert them into the tiles.
+Pips come in two types: dimples and holes. _Dimples_ are better if you are going to use the tiles bare, paint by hand, or paint in the slicer. _Holes_ are better if you are going to print pips separately and insert them into the tiles.
 See the Coloring section below for more on this topic.

 Pips come in three shapes: round, square, and diamond.
 ![Three dominos with different pip shapes](img/PipShapes.jpg "Pip Shapes")

 Pips are dynamically sized based on the number of pips on the tile and the size of the tile.
+For bigger pips, choose the larger tile sizes, reduce the PipEdgeMargin, and/or the PipSpacing.

 In the Customizer: